CtrlK

 Actionability

-There is zero actionable content—no code, no commands, no patterns to detect hardcoded credentials, no regex examples, no file scanning approaches.
-It only describes what the skill would do rather than actually doing it.
+There is zero actionable content—no code, no commands, no specific patterns to detect hardcoded credentials, no regex examples, no file scanning approaches.
+It only describes rather than instructs.

 1 / 3